Prempeh I: Reign

-In 1888 Prince Prempeh ascended the throne, using the name Kwaku Dua III.
+In 1888 Prince Prempeh ascended the throne, using the name Nana Kwaku Dua III.
 His kingship was beset by difficulties from the very onset of his reign.
 He began the defending of Ashanti from Britain and when Prempeh I was asked by Britain to accept a protectorate over Ashanti, he rejected it and stated in his reply that Britain had miscalculated.
 He began an active campaign of the Ashanti sovereignty.
 The British offered to take Ashanti under their protection, but he refused each request.
 Eventually a British expedition was launched on the basis of Prempeh's failure to pay an indemnity and his perpetuation of human sacrifices within his kingdom.